 The Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff) offers financial support for projects involving “Intellectual and Cultural Change in Central and Eastern Europe”.
 The programme is intended to support doctoral candidates who have the potential to be the leaders of tomorrow.
 It is aimed primarily at disciplines in the humanities, social sciences, economics and law.
 Funding can be granted for a period of three years.
 Please refer to the Sylff programme page for more details and information on how to apply.

 The Free State of Saxony offers supports for doctoral researchers with above-average qualifications.
 Applications should be submitted to the Department for Grants at the Studentenwerk Leipzig.
-Scholarships are awarded twice annually.
-The application deadlines are 26 February and 30 March each year.
+Scholarships are awarded annually.
+The application deadline is 30 July each year.